soulmachines/sm-web-component/README.md

 The project consists of 2 parts:

 - An Angular project, which builds a web component
-- A simple http server, which serves the compiled library and examples as a static site
+- A Parcel configuration, which serves the compiled library and examples as a static site

 ### Setup